Jhsmit/ColiCoords/README.rst

   data.add_data(flu_stack, 'fluorescence')
   data.add_data(brightfield_stack, 'brightfield')

 The data class can also hold a stack of images provided all image shapes match.
-The data class can be iterated over returning an new instance of ``Data`` with a single slice of each data element.
+The data class can then be iterated over returning an new instance of ``Data`` with a single slice of each data element.
 The ``Data`` class also supports indexing analogues to ``np.ndarrays``.

 .. code-block:: python

   data_slice = data[5:10, 0:100, 0:100]
   print(data.shape)
   print(data_slice.shape)
   >>> (20, 512, 512)
   >>> (20, 100, 100)

 This particular slicing operation selects images 5 through 10 and takes the upper left 100x100 square.
 STORM data is automatically sliced accordingly if its present in the data class.
-This is used by the ``data_to_cells`` method to obtain single-cell objects.
+This slicing functionality is used by the ``data_to_cells`` method to obtain single-cell objects.

 .. code-block:: python
   cell_list = data_to_cells(data)